ArnaoutLab/diversity/README.md

 | Chinstrap |      0 |    68 |         0 |
 | Gentoo    |    120 |     0 |         0 |

-We include an index with the species names here for illustrative purposes, but in general, an index is not require for the counts or similiarty matrix.
+We include an index with the species names here for illustration, but in general, an index is not require for the counts or similiarty matrix.

 Next, we create a species similiarty matrix.